Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Design_Tutorials/15-farrow_filter/README.md

 $ make check_sim_output_aie
 ```

-The first command compiles graph code for the SystemC simulator, the second command runs the simulation, the third command calls a python script to extract Initiation Interval from the compiled design, and the final command invokes MATLAB to compare simulation output with test vectors and compute raw throughput.
+The first command compiles graph code for the SystemC simulator, the second command runs the simulation, the third command calls a python script to remove II from the compiled design, and the final command invokes MATLAB to compare simulation output with test vectors and compute raw throughput.

 Alternatively, you can issue `make all`.
-The console should output:
+The console outputs the following:

 ```
 *** LOOP_II *** Tile: 24_0	minII: 46	beforeII: 116	afterII: 116	Line: 77	File: farrow_kernel.cpp